openmultiplayer/web/docs/tutorials/stringmanipulation.md

 badString ="Hello :)";
 ```

-We declared a string with 100 cells, 1 cell takes up 4 bytes, let’s do some
+We declared a string with _100 cells_, _1 cell_ takes up _4 bytes_, let’s do
-basic math, _100 \* 4 = 400_ bytes, that’s roughly _0.0004_ Megabyte, nothing
+some basic math, _100 \* 4 = 400_ bytes, that’s roughly _0.0004 Megabyte_,
-for today’s standards I know, but supposedly, on a huge script, obviously you
+nothing for today’s standards I know, but supposedly, on a huge script,
-will have to use more than one string, 60, 70, heck 100 more strings? (_possibly
+obviously you will have to use more than one string, _60_, _70_, heck _100_ more
-more_), those tiny numbers will stack up on each other resulting in a much
+strings? (_possibly more_), those tiny numbers will stack up on each other
-bigger number, and cause you serious trouble later on, and believe me when I
+resulting in a much bigger number, and cause you serious trouble later on, and
-tell you, the string we declared doesn’t come as near to looking stupid when
+believe me when I tell you, the string we declared doesn’t come as near to
-compared to the likes of those with a size five times bigger or more.
+looking stupid when compared to the likes of those with a size five times bigger
+or more.

 What I come across more, something that’s stereotypically vague, is the usage of
-the mysterious string size 256, just why people?
+the mysterious string size -256-, just why people?
 Why?

 Keep in mind the limits SA-MP puts when dealing with strings, where does the
 _256-long_ string come into play?
 What are you going to do with a string this
 long (_except for formatting a dialog/textdraw string_)?
 The maximum string
-input is 128 characters long, that’s half the size, 512 bytes just went into
+input is _128è characters long, that’s half the size, \_512 bytes_ just went
-waste, say what?
+into waste, say what?
 You intended to use it for output, not input?
-That’s still way
+That’s still
-too large, output strings are not to pass 144 characters, see where I’m going?
+way too large, output strings are not to pass _144_ characters, see where I’m
-Let’s try and see how we’d correct our fault, we have this sentence, “Good
+going?
+Let’s try and see how we’d correct our fault, we have this sentence,
-string”, it contains 11 characters (_the space is counted as a character too_) +
+“Good string”, it contains _11_ characters (_the space is counted as a character
-1 for the null terminator (_got to always have this dude in mind_), that makes
+too_) + _1_ for the null terminator (_got to always have this dude in mind_),
-it 12 characters in total.
+that makes it _12_ characters in total.

 ```cpp
 new goodString[12];